fgr0/barista/README.md

 development, I suggest checking out Marcel Dierkes' [KeepingYouAwake][].
 I can't provide support for this application or provide any guarantees about its safety.
 **Use at your own risk**.
-Regardless, if you find any issues or have suggestions, feel free to open an issue or create a pull-request--any feedback is welcome.
+Regardless, if you find any issues or have suggestions, feel free to open an issue or create a pull-request—any feedback is welcome.